emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has AI recommendations, decent sorting, and franchise collections. ✔️
 1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
 1. Site looks good + works well on mobile. ✔️

 ***
+## HydraHD
+### Score: 22/24
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. 7 english servers + 3 non eng and does auto-switch when one fails (bravo to delta but no indication). ✔️
+1. Site does have episode auto-next. ✔️
+1. UI feels modern, lots of features like ratings / mark as watched etc. ✔️
+1. Players have built in subtitles for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Has continue watching + favorites that can be synced. ✔️
+1. Has good sorting options and keyword based search. ✔️
+1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
+1. Site looks good + works well on mobile. ✔️

+Community Favorites: 🌟

+***
 ## Cineby